ragnard/boot-uberjar-mystery/README.md

 # boot uberjar mystery

+**This has now been fixed in master and will be available in 2.1.3**

 This project demonstrates a weird issue I discovered when trying to create an uberjar with boot.